-While this show was only retired a couple of years ago (unfortunately, it’s forever burned into my memory), it already has earned a place in Epcot history as bizarre.
+While this show was only retired a little over 5 years ago (unfortunately, it’s forever burned into my memory), it already has earned a place in Epcot history as bizarre.
 The show featured the Paul Bunyan Lumberjacks, a group of Floridian performers, doing the kind of competitive ‘extreme’ lumberjacking you might see at 2:30 a.m. on ESPN2.

 In addition to the athletic lumberjacks of the group, there was a rotund emcee, who provided dull-witted comedy and oddly-placed messages of conservation.
 In addition to the show being offensively bad and pandering to the lowest common denominator, it was obnoxiously loud, and could be heard all the way across World Showcase lagoon.